 Antonieta Rosa Gomes (Guinea Bissau)

 She contested in the 1994, 1999 and 2005 presidential elections.
 She came in last in the first two, and got 0.37 per cent in the latter.
 She is the leader of Foro Cívic da Guiné and ran on its ticket.
-In January 2001 she became the minister of foreign affairs and later the minister for defence.
+In January 2001 she became the Minister for Justice and later the Minister for Foreign Affairs and International Cooperation.

 Marie-Elise Akouavi Gbedo (Benin)